Jazeera Airways

-Jazeera Airways K.S.C (طيران الجزيرة) is a Kuwaiti budget airline with its head office on the grounds of Kuwait International Airport in Al Farwaniyah Governorate, Kuwait.
+Jazeera Airways K.S.C (طيران الجزيرة) is a Kuwaiti low-cost airline with its head office on the premises of Kuwait International Airport in Al Farwaniyah Governorate, Kuwait.
 It operates scheduled services in the Middle East, Nepal, Pakistan, Bangladesh, India, Sri Lanka and Europe.
 Its main base is Kuwait International Airport.
 The airline has grown since its launch to become Kuwait's second national airline.

-Jazeera Airways is one of the largest operators at Kuwait airport, having handled a quarter of all aircraft movements and passengers at the airport during July 2009.
+Jazeera Airways is one of the largest operators at Kuwait Airport, having handled a quarter of all aircraft movements and passengers at the airport during July 2009.